The council wants to bring empty properties back into use as soon as possible.

 If you are concerned about an empty property in your neighbourhood, please report the property to us.

 Once an empty property has been identified, we will contact the owner to determine the reason why their property is empty.
 Where appropriate, a range of options to secure reoccupation will be discussed, and advice offered as to the most suitable.

-We always work with owners of empty properties to assist them where possible.
-There are many options which may assist the owner which include:
+There are many options which may assist the owner including:

 - letting the property independently

 - letting the property through an accredited letting agent

 - developing the site